IoSL-INav/project/user-stories-and-use-cases/user-stories-and-use-cases.md

   * Backend takes current position of Alice, saves it and notifies either all her friends or just the stated ones
   * Backend returns a success message or an error message
   * Mobile application shows answer from backend

+**Use case: Find friends already in my area**
+* Actors: registered user Alice, mobile application, backend
+* Flow
+  * Alice taps on the button 'Show friends in my area'
+  * Mobile application performs a request to backend asking for users in Alice' friends list with currently turned on location tracking in Alice area
+  * Backend receives the request and queries database for Alice' friends within a defined radius of Alice position
+  * Backend builds a response and sends it back to mobile application
+    * Empty user list: No friends of Alice currently have location tracking enabled and are in Alice' area
+    * User list: These friends of Alice meet the criteria
+  * Mobile application takes response and either signals that no trackable friends are currently around or shows a map with drawn locations.

 **Use case: Turn off location tracking**
 * Actors: registered user Bob, mobile application, backend